ViseROM/PathFindingDemo/README.md

 - GUI built using the Swing and AWT libraries in Java
 - AI (Critter) moves in left/right/up/down directions.
 No diagonal movements

+#### Source code is divided into the following packages:
+- entity
+- graph
+- helper
+- main
+- manager
+- map
+- state
+- transition

-—— To Run Program Using an IDE —— Clone/download the project, then run the Main.java file to start program
+—— To Run Program Using an IDE —— Clone/download the project, then run the Main.java file located in the main package —— Code was originally written and executed using Eclipse IDE ——